Sustainalyzer/ecis26-online-appendix/README.md

 - *Documentation:* MS Teams internal transcribition functionality was used to document the interview outcomes.
 The Interviews were then translated to English as all interviewees were German natives
 - *Analysis:* The translated transcripts were analyzed using qualitative content analysis (Mayring, 2014) to systematically extract capabilities and challenges and combine them with the results from the literature review.

-*(Note: The full, anonymized interview guide is provided as a separate PDF file in this repository: LINK)*
+*(Note: The interview guide is provided as a separate PDF file in this repository: [Interview Guideline](./Interview-Guideline.pdf)*

 ## 3. Design Requirements Details
 ### 3.1 Mapping Table